Five Biblical Principles for Tax Policy

 IV.
 THE PRINCIPLE OF PERSONAL PRODUCTIVITY

-As we have visited in previous studies in the Government and Economics series, it is critically important that citizens have jobs and are productively employed.
+It is critically important that citizens have jobs and are productively employed.
 Without personal productivity, government has no income to tax.
-It follows that to the degree the work force is employed and expanding, is the degree to which government has a financial basis to do what God has called it to do with excellence.
+It follows that the degree to which the work force is employed and expanding is the degree to which government has a financial basis to do what God has called it to do with excellence.

 A. MAN’S INNATE DESIRE TO WORK